Fission products (by element): Lanthanides (lanthanum-139, cerium-140 to 144, neodymium-142 to 146, 148, 150, promethium-147, and samarium-149, 151, 152, 154)

 A great deal of the lighter lanthanides (lanthanum, cerium, neodymium, and samarium) are formed as fission products.
-In Africa, at Oklo where the natural nuclear fission reactor operated over a billion years ago, the isotopic mixture of neodymium is not the same as 'normal' neodymium, it has an isotope pattern very similar to the neodymium formed by fission.
+In Africa, at Oklo where the natural nuclear fission reactor operated over a billion years ago, the isotopic mixture of neodymium is not the same as 'normal' neodymium; instead, it has an isotope pattern very similar to the neodymium formed by fission.

 In the aftermath of criticality accidents, the level of ^{140}La is often used to determine the fission yield (in terms of the number of nuclei which underwent fission).

 Samarium-149 is the second most important neutron poison in nuclear reactor physics.
 Samarium-151, produced at lower yields, is the third most abundant medium-lived fission product but emits only weak beta radiation.
 Both have high neutron absorption cross sections, so that much of them produced in a reactor are later destroyed there by neutron absorption.

 Lanthanides are a problem in nuclear reprocessing because they are chemically very similar to actinides and most reprocessing aims at separating some or all of the actinides from the fission products or at least the neutron poisons among them.